adswerve/google_analytics_flattener_ga4/README.md

   * [Repository directories](#repository-directories)
   * [Repository files](#repository-files)
   * [Running unit tests](#running-unit-tests)

+## Background and problem
+  * [Google Analytics 4 (GA4)](https://support.google.com/analytics/answer/10089681?hl=en) is the newest generation of Google Analytics.
+  * When you export data from GA4 into BigQuery, the schema will have [nested and repeated fields](https://cloud.google.com/bigquery/docs/nested-repeated).
+    * Nested data represents a struct.
+In BigQuery, it can be described as a column inside of a column.
+    * Repeated data represents an array.
+In BigQuery, it can be described as a row inside of a row.
+  * Schema with nested and repeated data:
+    * Can make it harder to query the data (it takes a learning curve to get used to).
+    * May be incompatible with other data systems.
+It maybe be impossible to import data into another system, such as a spreadsheet software or database system.

+## Purpose
+  * The purpose of GA4 Flattener is to solve the above problems by flattening/unnesting GA4 data.
+  * Flattening/unnesting means converting all nested and repeated fields to regular fields, so our data looks like a regular table, compatible with other systems (imagine a Google Spreadsheet / Microsoft Excel table).
+  * When GA4 Flattener runs, it keeps your original GA4 data with nested and repeated data, but it also writes 4 flat tables into the same BigQuery dataset.
+These 4 flat tables can be queried and imported into other systems more easily.

 ## Local dependencies ##
 * Google Cloud Platform SDK.
 Download and install from these instructions: https://cloud.google.com/sdk/docs/install